Rules and Regulations

 Contact details, opening hours and templates/forms for an application at the Faculty of Medicine are available at the graduation office (Promotionsbüro).

-Doctoral Degree Regulations of the Faculty of Medicine (English version).
-Note: Only the German version is the legally binding version.
+Doctoral Degree Regulations of the Faculty of Medicine (old English version from 2014).
+Note: Only the German version (new version 2021) is the legally binding version.
 Please check the Faculty website also for updates of the rules and regulations.

 Faculty of Arts (Dr. phil. degree)

 Am Hof 1

 D – 53113 Bonn, Germany